All Episodes

-Yes, America's Anchorman is away, and this is your undocumented anchor man, Mark Stein sitting in.
+Yes, America's anchorman is away and this is your undocumented anchorman Mark Stein sitting in.

-Rush will be back tomorrow for open line Friday.
+Rush will be back tomorrow for Open Line Friday.

 It was steady work.

-So thanks a bunch, guys.
+So thanks a bunch guys.

-I'm out on the street now.
+I'm out in the street now.

 This isn't the America I know.

-I I loved it.
+I loved it.

 America's oldest child sex slave is now looking for work.

-How how pathetic is that?
+How pathetic is that?

 Here's a glimpse of the world the day after tomorrow.